Easington, East Riding of Yorkshire

 The civil parish is formed by the village of Easington and the hamlets of Kilnsea, Out Newton and Spurn Head.
 Bull Sand Fort is administered as part of the parish.

 According to the 2011 UK Census, Easington parish had a population of 691, a small decrease on the 2001 UK Census figure of 698.

 The name Easington derives from the Old English Esaingtūn or Esiingtūn meaning 'settlement connected with Esa' or 'Esi'.

-The parish church of All Saints' is a Grade I listed building.
+All Saints' Church, Easington is a Grade I listed building.

 In 1823 the ecclesiastical parish incumbency was a perpetual curacy under the patronage of the Archbishop of York.
 The parish had a population of 488, with occupations that included a butcher, a corn miller, a weaver, two blacksmiths, two wheelwrights, two grocers, three shoemakers, four tailors, twelve farmers, two schoolmasters, a land surveyor, a yeoman, and the landlord of the Granby's Head public house.
 There were two carriers who operated between the village and Hull weekly.

 Many years ago, the parish of Easington included Turmarr, Hoton, Northorpe, Dimlington, Old Kilnsea and Ravenser.
 These villages have been lost to the ever-encroaching sea, and some had disappeared as early as 1400.

-The thatched tithe barn is recorded in the National Heritage List for England as a Grade II* listed building, having been designated in 1987.
+The thatched Easington Tithe Barn is recorded in the National Heritage List for England as a Grade II* listed building, having been designated in 1987.

 Easington is significant for being the birthplace of the Anglo-Canadian poet and literary scholar, Robin Skelton (1925-97).